General Queries on Margin Trading Facility (MTF)

 d.
 Value of stocks funded at cost - Rs.
 3,00,000

 e.
 MTF ledger balance - Rs. -3,10,000 (debit)

-In the above scenario the formula for calculating the MTF uploaded balance in trading system would be a+c+d+e.
-In our example the amount would be Rs.4,65,000.
+In the above scenario, the formula for calculating the MTF uploaded balance in the trading system would be a+c+d+e.
+In our example, the amount would be Rs.4,65,000.

-The stocks funded would be uploaded as positions in the trading platform with cost price, Hence the trading platform would deduct the appropriate margin for the positions at either Flat 45% of the purchase Value or VAR+4.5 ELR + Adhoc margin or VAR + 6 ELM depending upon if the funded stock in NON derivative stock or derivative stocks.
+The stocks funded would be uploaded as positions in the trading platform with cost price, Hence the trading platform would deduct the appropriate margin for the positions at either Flat 45% of the purchase Value or VAR+4.5 ELR + Adhoc margin or VAR + 6.5 ELR + Adhoc Margin depending upon the funded stock in NON-derivative stock or derivative stocks.
 Lets assume in the above example that the margin on the funded stock of value Rs.
 3,00,000 is Rs.
 1,00,000.